hend-a-ghafour/Analyzing_Marketing_Campaigns/README.md

 - Personalized ads outperform control ads in both conversion and retention, showing stronger user engagement overall.
 - Understanding the ad plays a major role in driving user engagement — ads that are clearly understood (e.g., those matching the user’s preferred language) show significantly higher conversion and retention rates _(14.16% & 64.89% respectively)_.
 - Younger audiences (under 30) are more likely to engage and remain retained after conversion, while engagement among users above 30 is weaker.
-Ages above 55, While less likely to convert, exhibit better loyalty once they do.
+- Ages above 55, While less likely to convert, exhibit better loyalty once they do.
+- Increased exposure and campaign intensity could positively influence user conversions over the following days.
+- There is no strong or consistent relationship between the date served and the retention rate, suggesting that ad timing alone does not significantly influence user retention.